reiniscimurs/GDAE/README.md

     <img width=40% src="https://github.com/reiniscimurs/GDAM/blob/main/experiments/images/hallwayexp.png">
 </p>

 Testing a setting with unreachable goal.
 Goal is located in a room that the robot cannot physically enter.
+Robot navigates to the vicinity of the goal and tries to find a way to it by entering a narrow hallway.
+Once the narrow hallway is explored, the robot backtracks and navigates towards other possible intermediate goals.
 Exploration continues until manual termination.
 Goal location (20, -65)

 <p align="center">
     <img width=40% src="https://github.com/reiniscimurs/GDAM/blob/main/experiments/Gifs/unreachablegoal.gif">